ILLGrenoble/webx-router/README.md

 The WebX Router accepts connections from other hosts using ZeroMQ TCP sockets.
 Connections are made from the WebX Relay - typically there should only be a single WebX Relay connecting to the router.

-Connections to the WebX Session Manager and WebX Engines are on the same host so use ZeroMQ IPC sockets (standard unix sockets).
+Connections to the WebX Engines are on the same host so use ZeroMQ IPC sockets (standard unix sockets).

 Messaging within the application is provided through ZeroMQ InProc internal messaging.